0076 – most people are full of shit including me

 Writing like Paul Graham’s is “the simplicity on the other side of complexity”- he’s walked the walk, so he’s reasonably trustworthy (though there’s always the rewarded-by-randomness possibility).
 I guess my point is… a person working in a job spending time interviewing others about startups is kind of like seeing a fat journalist at a muscle/fitness convention, or worse, work for such a magazine.
 I wonder who the most unhealthy people are at men’s health magazine?
 I bet you some of them smoke.
 Who decides who’s an authority, anyway?

 This isn’t an indictment on anybody, I’m an irresponsible and unreliable person myself and I graciously accept all the insults you might hurl at me.
 But if you’re thinking of taking time to do that, you should surely ask yourself- don’t you have better things to do than to occupy yourself with writing comments on the blog of someone you’ve realized is incompetent?
 I’m guilty of this, I get involved in discussions on reddit and tumblr sometimes (I’m off Facebook thankfully at last) and I feel like my opinion matters, like I could make a difference.
 And for the most part it doesnt.
 Or more accurately, for the most part, I could work on something that’s useful to many more people over an indefinite period of time (blog, or build/create something useful and lasting).
-Getting embroiled in petty arguments and discussions is rarely worth it if you know what you ought to be working on.
+Getting embroiled in petty arguments and discussions is rarely worth it if you know what you ought to be working on. (dec2024: I should link to something Introspect-related here.)
 This isn’t a new problem, I believe Newton talked about how frustrating it was to spend his time defending himself instead of doing more work.
 Ultimately there’s no right and wrong here, but I think we owe it to ourselves to identify what we ought to be doing- by our own measure- and do that.

 Two things came together very nicely for me.
 Or three or more.
 In the book The User Illusion it is describes how Maxwell, the gut who unified electricity and magnetism, felt that it wasn’t him who did it- it was something greater than himself within him.
 Sportsmen often relate to this, when they perform magically they tend to say they didn’t think, they just did, they witnessed themselves being magical.
 When they fuck up, it’s the opposite- they had too much time to think.
 A concert pianist wanted to outlaw applause because he felt he didn’t deserve it- he was never there when performing, he was only there before and after the performance.
 Church musicians tend to say “god was using me” or some variant.
 A few days ago I participated in a discussion on reddit and someone responded to me saying he felt like there was something holding him back from something greater… and it was him.
 He suppressed that which was greater than himself within him.